Brian Laundrie’s parents ‘grieving privately’; cause of death still undetermined, lawyer says - NewsBreak

 Brian Laundrie’s parents ‘grieving privately’; cause of death still undetermined, lawyer says

-TAMPA, Fla. ( WFLA ) — The cause of death for Brian Laundrie, Gabby Petito’s fiancé, has not yet been determined, his family’s lawyer said Monday.
+TAMPA, FL ( WFLA ) — The cause of death for Brian Laundrie, Gabby Petito’s fiancé, has not yet been determined, his family’s lawyer said Monday.

 “No manner or cause of death was determined,” Bertolino said Monday.